 There are many factors such as code quality, scalability, performance, features, etc., that contribute active participation to enhance an app’s quality.
 The back-end is another most important factor that has also an active role in defining the app’s quality.

 Even if your mobile app is complemented by the above factors, but not having a quality back-end, it will not be able to fulfill your business requirements.

-There are myriads of back-end development technologies like AWS, Node.js, PhP,Python, etc., available for developers.
+There are myriads of other back-end development technologies like AWS, PHP,Python, etc., available for developers.
 So, choosing the right one for your business app matching your requirements and target audience’s expectations sometimes becomes quite stringent.

-Is Node.js better than Golang?
+Is Node.js better than the Golang?

-A sneak peak of Node.js vs Golang 2019
+A sneak peek of Node.js vs Golang 2019.

 Both Node.js and Go were introduced in the same year and entered in the market.